 Some videos or games ask that kids download plug-ins.
 Many times, they are viruses or malicious programs, so encourage your kids to discuss these downloads with you before proceeding.

 Some “games” may just be fronts for criminals to get information and money.
 Research apps first before downloading them, and show your children how to do the same.
 Let your kids know that even legitimate apps and games may store data such as their location, age, gender, and social media profile.
 Urge them to share the bare minimum they have to.
+Learn more in our parents' guide to social media.

 Social Media and Video Chat/Streaming Platforms